thinkgradient/nlp-for-albanian/README.md

 would love your help and contributions!
 We have a quick-start guide on [adding a feature]().

-We encourage every community contributor to act as if they are maintainers, even if you might not have "official" write permissions.
-This is a community effort!
+We encourage every community contributor to act as if they are maintainers, this is a community effort!

 ### You can reach us in the channels below:
 Slack: https://thinkgradient.slack.com